microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ![The user interface to add a new dynamic input property for AI Builder.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/ai-builder-03.png)

 Select the option **Text** in popup dialog in order to insert a new text input field, which will be used to feed the AI Builder instructions with dynamic data provided by the topic.
-When configuring the input filed, you can also provide a **Sample data** value to use for testing purposes.
+When configuring the input filed, name the field as `user's message` and provide the following **Sample data**: `I want to build an agent using the Microsoft 365 Agents SDK`.

 As you can see from the user interface, you can have different type of input fields like: